 Five common misunderstandings

-The above are just some tips, but any conversational apps you build need to be based on user research during their initial definition and scope, and be tested, and tested over and over again, to ensure they work in a beneficial way, rather than simply being annoying, repetitive, or a hindrance .
+The above are just some tips, but any conversational apps you build need to be based on user research during their initial definition and scope.
+They also need to be tested repeatedly to ensure they work in a beneficial way rather than simply being annoying, repetitive, or a hindrance.

 I hope that through the organization of this article, everyone can have a better understanding of content construction, and after referring to the suggestions in this article, you can immediately start building your own chatbot!